 Our collection may be of use to those who are doing research into social history, psychology, genealogy, the social and/or emotional impact of expatriate life, the cultural or political changes of specific places or countries over the years, and much more.
 Regardless of the topic, the conclusions of any research conducted at the EAC belong to the researcher alone.

-Some examples of projects that have used our collection:
+Some examples of research that have utilised our collection: